seblavoie/quick-sequence/README.md

-# Quick Stitch - Image Sequence to Featherweight Videos
+# Quick Sequence - Image Sequences to Featherweight Videos

 Transform image sequences into MP4 or QuickTime ProRes video files locally in your browser with minimal necessary fps for dramatically small file sizes.